mujjazi/weRp_mujtaba/README.md

 ## Website Automation with Selenium and Python

+*Note:
-*Note: This project is currently working on Macbook Pro running on macOS Mojave 10.14 Beta using Python 2.7 and Selenium 3.13 64 bit, This project is also working on Toshiba Satellite P750 running on Windows 7 64 bit using Python 2.7 and Selenium 3.13 64 bit.*
+This project is currently working on Macbook Pro running on macOS Mojave 10.14 Beta using Python 2.7 and Selenium 3.13 64 bit

+This project is also working on Toshiba Satellite P750 running on Windows 7 64 bit using Python 2.7 and Selenium 3.13 64 bit.*

 ## Installation and Downloads:

 Please follow the instructions mentioned in the below link based on your operating system.

 **Selenium**: https://selenium-python.readthedocs.io/installation.html